Are you passionate about Science? Do you want to inspire students in secondary schools?

 A biology subject knowledge enhancement course is available to anyone who is eligible for updating their biology knowledge.
 This will be discussed with you at interview.

 Visit our website to find out more: https://www.worcester.ac.uk/courses/pgce-secondary-science-biology

 You will be trained to teach 11-16 with post 16 enhancement.

-An integral part of the course is to support you in gaining a post as a teacher.
-Each year around 50% of our trainees gain employment in our partnership schools.
-Newly Qualified Teachers have one of the highest employment rates of all graduates and are very much in demand.
-Employment rates over the past 5 years have consistently been 95%+.
+Career opportunities: An integral part of the course is to support you in gaining a post as a teacher.
+Early Career Teachers have one of the highest employment rates of all graduates and are very much in demand.
+Employment rates over the past 5 years have been consistently high.
 At the end of the course we will support you in your transition from the PGCE year into your first teaching post, and beyond.